50 Stories for 50 Years: Introducing Dartmouth's Milestone Storytelling Project

 How Kelly Caputo ’19 Navigated Dartmouth as a First-Generation College Student

 At Dartmouth, Kelly Caputo ’19 was the Rockefeller Center Student Program Assistant for the Management and Leadership Development Program (MLDP).
 Today, Kelly works as a manager in marketing & sales for a leading global commerce and digital cloud transformation company.
-Hear her story in her own words about the transitional struggles she experienced while navigating Dartmouth as a first-generation college student, brought to you by INSPIRE: Women of Dartmouth Stories page.
+Hear her story in her own words about the transitional struggles she experienced while navigating Dartmouth as a first-generation college student, brought to you by INSPIRE: Women of Dartmouth Stories.